Simpli5®, Red White & Blue® and RW II® vs. Invisalign® – How do they compare?

 The AOA Orthodontic Lab systems are used to treat less involved cases.

-In general, individual tooth aligners are used to create tooth movements on the order of 1/2 mm (a little more than 1/64th of an inch).
-That means a system that offers more aligners can be used to treat more difficult cases.
+In general, each individual tooth aligner that’s used to treat a patient’s case creates tooth movements on the order of 1/2 mm (a little more than 1/64th of an inch).
+So, a system that features a greater number of aligners can be used to treat more difficult/involved cases.

 - The standard Invisalign® system is fairly robust.
 Cases typically involve the use of 20 to 30 sets of aligners, possibly more.
 And for this reason, it can be used to treat a wide range of malocclusions.
 Even Invisalign® Express utilizes up to 10 aligners.